arturgower/AircraftRouteDynamics.jl/README.md

 ```
 Note it is quite easy to give an end destination which is impossible for the amount of fuel given and wind speeds.
 The `fuel_burn_rate` is used to calculate the maximum (`2.0 * fuel_burn_rate`) fuel burn rate.

+The code to optimise the route has not been integrated into the package.
+Instead, we rely on the package `Optim` to find optimal routes.

 ```julia
 using Optim